preset-io/promptimize/docs/source/README.md

 # 💡 ¡promptimize! 💡
 <img src="https://user-images.githubusercontent.com/487433/229948453-36cbc2d1-e71f-4e87-9111-ab428bc96f4c.png" width=300/>

-**Promptimize** is a toolkit that accelerates prompt engineering, crafting, and evaluation.
+Promptimize is a prompt engineering evaluation and testing toolkit.

-Use `promptimize` to
+It accelerates and provides structure around prompt engineering at scale with confidence, brigning some of the ideas behind test-driven developmet (TDD) to engineering prompts.

+With promptimize, you can:

-- define your prompts as code and tie them to evaluation functions
+- Define your "prompt cases" (think "test cases" but specific to evaluating prompts) as code and associate them with evaluation functions
-- generate prompt variations dynamically
+- Generate prompt variations dynamically
-- execute and rank across different engines
+- Execute and rank prompts test suites across different engines/models/temperature/settings and compare results, brining the hyperparameter tuning mindset to prompt engineering
-- get reporting on how your prompts perform
+- Get reports on your prompts' performance as you iterate.
+Answer question around how different prompt suites are performing against one-another.
+  Which individual cases or categories of cases improved? regressed?
+- Minimize API calls! only re-assess what changed as you change it
+- Perform human if and where needed, introspected failed cases, overriding false negatives

-In short, `promptimize` offers a programmatic way to define and tune your prompt and evaluation functions in Python in a way that allows you to iterate quickly and confidently.
+In essence, promptimize provides a programmatic way to execute and fine-tune your prompts and evaluation functions in Python, allowing you to iterate quickly and with confidence.

 ## Hello world - the simplest prompt examples
 [more examples on GitHub](https://github.com/preset-io/promptimize/tree/master/examples)